npgrosser/autowired/README.md

 There may be situations where you need to create a new instance of a component each time it's injected or accessed from the context.
-This is also known as a component with transient lifetime.
+This is also known as a component with a transient lifetime.
-You can accomplish this by setting the `transient` parameter to `True` when defining an `autowired` field.
+You can accomplish this by setting the 'transient' parameter to 'True' when defining an 'autowired' field.

 ```python
 class ApplicationContext(Context):